kfarst/kfarst.github.io/source/_posts/2019-01-01-putting-your-view-controllers-on-a-diet-using-clean-swift-vip-architecture-part-1.md

 ### It's Not Your Fault

 Before diving into one way of mitigating this situation, I wanted to take a second to talk about *how* and *why* this happens.
-Now, there are a countless number of reasons which leards to this antipattern, but I wanted to highlight 3 to briefly address: *definition*, *education*, and *experience*.
+Now, there are a countless number of reasons which leads to this antipattern, but I wanted to highlight 3 to briefly address: *definition*, *education*, and *experience*.

 ##### Definition